The Benefits of a Strong Account Structure

-The introduction and subsequent innovation of Google’s AdWords platform, along with other pay per click advertising programs like Facebook Ads and Bing Ads, has been a game-changer for marketers and businesses alike.
+The introduction and subsequent innovation of Google’s AdWords platform, along with other pay-per-click advertising programs like Facebook Ads and Bing Ads, has been a game-changer for marketers and businesses alike.
+Let us give you a run-down on running a Google AdWords Campaign.

 Despite the potential for hyper-focused targeting and high returns at low cost, AdWords is still a system that requires a certain degree of configuration to make the most of your campaign and budget, and a big part of that includes proper AdWords account structure.